CVE-2019-11599 Detail

 Modified

-This vulnerability has been modified since it was last analyzed by the NVD.
-It is awaiting reanalysis which may result in further changes to the information provided.
-Current DescriptionThe coredump implementation in the Linux kernel before 5.0.10 does not use locking or other mechanisms to prevent vma layout or vma flags changes while it runs, which allows local users to obtain sensitive information, cause a denial of service, or possibly have unspecified other impact by triggering a race condition with mmget_not_zero or get_task_mm calls.
+This CVE record has been updated after NVD enrichment efforts were completed.
+Enrichment data supplied by the NVD may require amendment due to these changes.
+DescriptionThe coredump implementation in the Linux kernel before 5.0.10 does not use locking or other mechanisms to prevent vma layout or vma flags changes while it runs, which allows local users to obtain sensitive information, cause a denial of service, or possibly have unspecified other impact by triggering a race condition with mmget_not_zero or get_task_mm calls.
 This is related to fs/userfaultfd.c, mm/mmap.c, fs/proc/task_mmu.c, and drivers/infiniband/core/uverbs_main.c.
-Severity
+Metrics